developerkshitij2807/natours-frontend-react/README.md

   * components are like "mini" layouts.
 Styles for small, reusable pieces of the site should reside here (think buttons, forms, profile pictures, etc.)
   * pages is where page-specific styles reside.
 For instance, if a project contained several style rules that are only ever used on the "Contact Us" page, they'd live here in a _contact.scss file, as seen above.
   * themes is used whenever a site has multiple themes.
 For instance, the example project above includes both admin and default themes.
 We can therefore assume this example site is styled entirely differently for logged-in admins.
 Perhaps to better present and accommodate the additional features an Admin has.
 Some websites also offer a "night mode", where the background of the site is darker with lighter-colored text for easier reading in low-light environments.
 An option like this would be represented in its own theme file too.

+# Media-Queries
+  The @media rule is used in media queries to apply different styles for different media types/devices.

+  Media queries can be used to check many things, such as:

+  width and height of the viewport width and height of the device orientation (is the tablet/phone in landscape or portrait mode?) resolution
+  Using media queries are a popular technique for delivering a tailored style sheet (responsive web design) to desktops, laptops, tablets, and mobile phones.

+  You can also use media queries to specify that certain styles are only for printed documents or for screen readers (mediatype: print, screen, or speech).

+  In addition to media types, there are also media features.
+Media features provide more specific details to media queries, by allowing to test for a specific feature of the user agent or display device.
+For example, you can apply styles to only those screens that are greater, or smaller, than a certain width.